 Skip to main content

-Version: 9.2
+Version: 9.3

 This troubleshooting guide is intended for customers who have deployed the Qrvey Platform in their own AWS or Azure cloud accounts.
 The Qrvey Platform runs as a Kubernetes cluster, providing a scalable and resilient environment for analytics workloads.
 This document will help you connect to your Qrvey Kubernetes cluster and use basic troubleshooting commands to investigate and resolve common issues.

-Connecting to Your Kubernetes Cluster
+Connect to Your Kubernetes Cluster

-To troubleshoot your Qrvey Platform, you first need to connect to the Kubernetes cluster running in your cloud environment.
+To troubleshoot your Qrvey Platform, you need to connect to the Kubernetes cluster running in your cloud environment.
 The Qrvey Platform cluster is named qrvey-eks<prefix>, where <prefix> is a unique set of characters representing your instance ID.

 AWS (Amazon Web Services)